TiagoAMarques/AnIntro2RTutorial/README.md

 - dados1.csv
 - mydatafile.txt

-The main file you should use to work through the tutorial is either "TAMsIntro2RviaRStudioTutorial.html"" or "TAMsIntro2RviaRStudioTutorial.pdf"", depending on your preference.
-These files are created by compiling #TAMsIntro2RviaRStudioTutorial.Rmd#, which is a dynamic report in [RMarkdown](https://rmarkdown.rstudio.com/).
+The main file you should use to work through the tutorial is either "TAMsIntro2RviaRStudioTutorial.html" or "TAMsIntro2RviaRStudioTutorial.pdf"", depending on your preference.
+These files are created by compiling "TAMsIntro2RviaRStudioTutorial.Rmd", which is a dynamic report in [RMarkdown](https://rmarkdown.rstudio.com/).

 These days I tend to work using dynamic reports, making the workflow from reading the data and cleaning it all the way to reporting the results from analysis integrated and fully reproducible.
+I believe that working with dynamic reports is a good skill to have if you are a biology student, and so, if you are a student of one of my courses at FCUL, I will also show you in class how those work.
 Learning how to work with dynamic reports is another topic, but starting from a template helps.
 If you want a template for creating dynamic reports, there is one here:

 https://github.com/TiagoAMarques/RMarkdownTemplate

-My suggestion is that you start by creating your own dynamic report which you then use as a basis to use the code and experiment variations of the code.
-Please keep all your code properly commented: what seems obvious to you today might not be obvious to the "you" next week or next mont.
+My suggestion is that you start by creating your own dynamic report which you then use as a basis to work with the code and experiment variations of the code.
+Please keep all your code properly commented: what seems obvious to you today might not be obvious to the "you" next week or next month.
 Coding is a collaborative experience, even if between you and your future self (This quote, or something similar, might be from Hadley Hickam).

-If you are new to RStudio, there is also a powerpoint in this git repository with a presentation  that can be helpful is getting started: [Quick introduction to R and R Studio](https://github.com/TiagoAMarques/AnIntro2RTutorial/blob/master/Quick%20introduction%20to%20R%20and%20R%20Studio.pptx)
+If you are new to RStudio, there is also a powerpoint in this git repository with a presentation  that can be helpful is getting started: [Quick introduction to R and R Studio](https://github.com/TiagoAMarques/AnIntro2RTutorial/blob/master/Quick%20introduction%20to%20R%20and%20R%20Studio.pptx).
+If you are a student of one of my courses at FCUL, this powerpoint will be presented to you in class.

 If you are new to R in general, the [R cheat sheets](https://www.rstudio.com/resources/cheatsheets/) are great resources, and I recommend to begin with downloading these: